Eminem: 2020–2023: Music to Be Murdered By and Curtain Call 2

-On January 17, 2020, Eminem released another surprise album Music to Be Murdered By.
-Recorded from 2019 to 2020, the album features guest appearances by Young M.A., Royce da 5'9", Q-Tip, Denaun Porter, White Gold, Ed Sheeran, Juice WRLD, Skylar Grey, Anderson .Paak, Don Toliver, Kxng Crooked, Joell Ortiz and Black Thought.
+On January 17, 2020, Eminem released another surprise album, Music to Be Murdered By.
 The album debuted at number one on the Billboard 200, selling 279,000 album-equivalent units in its first week.
-Subsequently, Eminem became the first artist to have ten consecutive albums debut at number one in the US and one of six artists to have released at least ten US number-one albums.
-Music critics praised Eminem's lyrical abilities and the improved production after Kamikaze, while criticism directed towards the album's formulaic song structure, lack of innovation and shock value.
+With this, Eminem became the first artist to have ten consecutive albums debut at number one in the United States, and one of six artists to have released at least ten U.S. number-one albums.
+Music critics praised Eminem's lyrical abilities and the improved production compared to Kamikaze, though some criticized the album's formulaic song structure, lack of innovation, and shock value.

-The lyrics of "Unaccommodating", in which Eminem referenced the 2017 Manchester Arena bombing, drew significant criticism, with many critics finding the lyrics objectionable.
-The mayor of Manchester denounced the song's lyrics, describing them as "unnecessarily hurtful and deeply disrespectful".
-The lyrics also drew widespread criticism from victims' relatives and others involved in the attack.
-On February 9, 2020, Mathers performed "Lose Yourself" at the 92nd Academy Awards.
-On March 9, 2020, the music video for the song "Godzilla" was released on YouTube through Lyrical Lemonade's channel.
-The video features Mike Tyson and Dr. Dre.
-As of October 8, 2022, the music video has over 520.9 million views.
-On March 11, 2020, Music to Be Murdered By was certified Gold.
-On July 9, 2020, Kid Cudi's daughter Vada announced via social media that he was releasing a song with Eminem called "The Adventures of Moon Man & Slim Shady" the coming Friday.
+The song "Unaccommodating", which references the 2017 Manchester Arena bombing, drew significant criticism.
+The mayor of Manchester described the lyrics as "unnecessarily hurtful and deeply disrespectful," and victims' relatives and others involved in the attack also condemned the song.
+On February 9, 2020, Eminem performed "Lose Yourself" at the 92nd Academy Awards.
+The music video for "Godzilla" was released on March 9, 2020, via Lyrical Lemonade's YouTube channel.
+On March 11, 2020, Music to Be Murdered By was certified Gold by the RIAA.
+On July 9, 2020, Kid Cudi's daughter Vada announced that he would release a song with Eminem titled "The Adventures of Moon Man & Slim Shady" the following Friday.

-A deluxe edition of the album, titled Music to Be Murdered By – Side B, was released on December 18, 2020.
-Similar to Eminem's previous two albums, it was released without any prior announcement.
-It contains a bonus disc with sixteen new tracks, with guest appearances by Skylar Grey, DJ Premier, Ty Dolla Sign, Dr. Dre, Sly Pyper, MAJ and White Gold.
-The album's release was accompanied by a music video for "Gnat", directed by Cole Bennett.
-Music to Be Murdered By – Side B debuted on the Billboard 200 at number 3, with 70,000–80,000 album-equivalent units, including 25,000–30,000 in pure album sales.
-In the track "Zeus", he apologizes to Rihanna over a leaked song from his Relapse studio sessions in which he sided with Chris Brown, who pleaded guilty to felony assault involving her in 2009.
+A deluxe edition titled Music to Be Murdered By – Side B was released on December 18, 2020, also without prior announcement, featuring a bonus disc with sixteen new tracks.
+The release was accompanied by a music video for "Gnat", directed by Cole Bennett.
+Lyric videos for "Alfred's Theme" and "Tone Deaf" were also released, the latter paying tribute to the late Chicago rapper King Von.
+Side B debuted at number three on the Billboard 200, earning 70,000–80,000 album-equivalent units, including 25,000–30,000 in pure sales.
+On the track "Zeus", Eminem apologizes to Rihanna over a leaked song from his Relapse sessions where he sided with Chris Brown, who pleaded guilty to felony assault involving her in 2009.